Call for Papers

 - Manuscripts will be sent anonymously for double peer review, and comments and recommendations relayed to authors through the editors.

-- FULL PAPERS are due by: September 30th, 2017 for first round reviews.
+- FULL PAPERS are due by: January 15th 2018 (deadline extended) for first round reviews.